haiku/haiku/docs/develop/midi/testing.rst

 Testing the Midi Kit
 ====================

-Most of the OpenBeOS source code has unit tests in the current/src/tests directory.
+Most of the Haiku source code has unit tests in the current/src/tests directory.
 I looked into building CppUnit tests for the midi2 kit, but decided that it doesn't really make much sense.
 Unit tests work best if you can test something in isolation, but in the case of the midi2 kit